ronchaine/mush/README.md

 # mush
 Public mirror for Multiple Useful Small Headers.

+## Usage
+Get core.hpp and any headers you would like.
+Headers not in extra are allowed to depend only on standard headers and core.hpp.  #include stuff you want and you are good to go.
+Headers in extra are allowed to depend on whatever, so check out the header file's documentation to figure it out.

 ## Requirements
 Requires compiler that handles both C++ concepts TS and C++17, currently, that means g++ 7.0 or newer.